loay-ashraf/OCore-avr/README.md

 # ATmega16/32 Library Set
-AVR library collection based on layered architecture with full integration of FreeRTOS kernel for makers and hobbyists.
+AVR library set based on layered architecture with full integration of FreeRTOS kernel for makers and hobbyists.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.